Title IX

 ACPHS encourages, but does not require, victims, survivors, complainants, claimants, and witnesses with victim status of sexual assault, relationship violence, or stalking (reporting individuals) to report the incident.
 A report can be made at any time, regardless of the amount of time that has passed since the incident.
 Anyone with knowledge about an incident is strongly encouraged to make a report as soon as possible as a delay in reporting may impact the College's ability to respond promptly and effectively or to take disciplinary action against an individual.

-All employees of ACPHS, including Resident Assistants (RAs), are considered mandatory reporters and must contact the Title IX Coordinator upon notification of an incident, regardless of whether the reporting individual wants them to keep it confidential.
+All employees of ACPHS, including Resident Assistants (RAs), except for counselors in the Office of Counseling and Wellness, are considered mandatory reporters and must contact the Title IX Coordinator upon notification of an incident, regardless of whether the reporting individual wants them to keep it confidential.
 Mandatory reporters are to report all details of an incident of sexual misconduct, including the identity of the victim and the perpetrator, the date and location of the incident, and details regarding the incident if known for purposes of initiation of an investigation and appropriate action.
 Although mandatory reporters cannot provide confidentiality, they can ensure privacy, by only reporting information to the Title IX Coordinator.

 • Subject the victim to inappropriate scrutiny or judgment by the person receiving the report; or